SlashDB/react-slashdb/README.md

 [SlashDB](https://www.slashdb.com/), [SlashDB documentation](https://www.slashdb.com/documentation/), [demo task list app](https://github.com/SlashDB/taskapp-demo), [react-slashdb documentation](https://slashdb.github.io/react-slashdb/)
 ---

-React-slashdb is an SDK for use in ReactJS and vanilla Javascript projects.
+react-slashdb is an SDK for use in React projects.
 It provides easy integration with SlashDB as a middleware solution for interaction with relational databases.
 The exposed methods allow for connecting to a database by providing minimal configuration information, and also provide built-in capability for state management of incoming data when using the ReactJS-geared part of the package.

 Visit [SlashDB](https://www.slashdb.com/) and [SlashDB user guide](https://docs.slashdb.com/user-guide/) to learn more about SlashDB.

 ## Documentation

-Please visit [SlashDB documentation](https://www.slashdb.com/documentation/) to learn about all methods and functions available in react-slashdb.
-There you can find a full and descriptive information about all exposed functions and methods in the SDK.
+Check out the [SlashDB documentation](https://www.slashdb.com/documentation/) to learn about all the methods and functions used in SlashDB that are exposed by this SDK.

 ## Quick Start Guide